SLAP: Shortcut Learning for Abstract Planning: Experiment

 \subsection{Results and Discussions}

 \paragraph{Empirical Results.} Table~\ref{table:main-results} summarizes our empirical results.
 SLAP consistently reduces plan length by large margins compared to Pure Planning.
 These results highlight the effectiveness of the shortcuts learned by SLAP (\textbf{Q1}).
-In contrast, RL methods struggle to solve these long-horizon tasks, largely due to the sparsity of reward signals, which are received only upon task completion (\textbf{Q2}).
+In contrast, pure RL methods struggle to solve these long-horizon tasks, largely due to the sparsity of reward signals, which are received only upon task completion.
+Even though hierarchical RL methods can mitigate this issue and have additional access to our predefined skills, their high-level controllers struggle to learn the skill selection sequence given the large number of grounded skills in manipulation tasks (\textbf{Q2}).
+For example, SOL needs to deal with 216 grounded skills in Obstacle Tower, compared to 2-3 option policies in the NetHack Learning Environment \citep{kuttler2020nethack} it was evaluated on in \citet{henaff2025scalable}.

-\paragraph{Training Steps Analysis.} To understand how training time affects performance, we analyze the relationship between shortcut policy training steps and resulting plan length (\textbf{Q3}).
+\paragraph{Training Steps Analysis.} To understand how training time affects performance, we analyze the relationship between shortcut policy training steps and plan lengths (\textbf{Q3}).
 After random rollout pruning, SLAP identifies 11 shortcuts in Obstacle 2D, 92 in Obstacle Tower, 74 in Cluttered Drawer, and 54 in Cleanup Table.
-As shown in Figure~\ref{fig:train-dynamics}, increasing the number of training steps leads to more shortcuts being successfully learned and incorporated as graph edges during evaluation.
+As shown in Figure~\ref{fig:train-dynamics}, increasing the number of training steps leads to more shortcuts being successfully learned from the fixed set of shortcut candidates and incorporated as graph edges during evaluation.
 Average plan lengths continue to decrease towards the end of 500,000 training steps as the same shortcut policies become more stable.
 The marginal benefit varies by environment complexity.